iVyz3r/aegledll/README.md

-# AegleInternal
+# Aegleseeker

 A DirectX 11 internal hook with ImGui interface for advanced client modifications.
 This project provides a DLL injection framework with a comprehensive feature set including hitbox extensions, motion blur, keystroke tracking, and more.

 ## Overview

-AegleInternal is an internal client modification framework that hooks into DirectX 11 applications.
+Aegleseeker is an internal client modification framework that hooks into DirectX 11 applications.
 It provides:

 - **DirectX 11 Integration**: Full D3D11 hook for frame-level access
 - **ImGui Interface**: Modern, draggable UI for in-game menu